deepanjansitt/Ultron-1.0/README.md

   </a>
 </p>

-<b>NOTE:</b> Users are advised that the application is intended for lawful and ethical purposes only.
+<b>NOTE:</b> Users are advised that the application is intended for ethical purposes only.
 Any use of the app for illegal activities is strictly prohibited.

 <table style="width:100%">
   <tr>